BobaBoard/boba-backend/README.md

   npm run test:watch
   ```
 - #### Use Docker for Tests (useful for CircleCI errors)

   ```
   npm run test:docker
   ```

+  Note: if you get a "module not found" Typescript error try running `docker-compose -f docker-compose.test.yml up --build` to fix it.

 ## How to Add a New Set of API Routes